 2005 — January 2005, VOXX International purchased certain assets and liabilities of Terk Technologies Corp. for $15.3 million.
 With this acquisition, VOXX International increased its market share for satellite radio products, primarily through an exclusive arrangement with XM Satellite Radio for direct-connect products.
 Additionally, VOXX International acquired its first accessories product line with high-tech antennas and HDTV products at the forefront.

 2003 — July 2003, VOXX International acquired the U.S. audio operations of Recoton and the outstanding capital stock of Recoton German Holdings GmbH for a total purchase price of $40.4 million.
 This acquisition added the core domestic brands of Advent, Acoustic Research and Jensen for mobile and consumer electronics, as well as a host of international brands.
-It also marked VOXX International's entrance into the European markets, the creation of Audiovox Germany, and paved the way for future expansion.
+It also marked VOXX International's entrance into the European markets, the creation of Audiovox Germany (now VOXX Germany), and paved the way for future expansion.

 2002 — March 2002, VOXX International purchased certain assets of Code Systems, Inc., an automotive security product company, for approximately $7.1 million.
 This acquisition added two prominent brands, Code Alarm and Chapman, and marked VOXX International's entrance into the OEM marketplace.
 Code Alarm has since grown to become a leading supplier of security products to select OE customers including GM, Chrysler, Ford, Toyota, and more.